hashicorp/katakoda/consul-service-mesh-1/step2.md

 <div style="background-color:#eff5ff; color:#416f8c; border:1px solid #d0e0ff; padding:1em; border-radius:3px; margin:24px 0;">
   <p><strong>Info: </strong>

-The example in this lab modifies only few default settings.
+The example in this lab modifies only a few default settings.
 You can learn what settings are available by running `helm inspect values hashicorp/consul` or by reading the [Helm Chart Reference](https://www.consul.io/docs/k8s/helm) available on the Consul documentation site.

 </p></div>